-Green agenda (ERA1234)

-Indicator Target

-Completion of Environment management (Annex VI) actions planned for current year 75% of the initiatives/actions completed

-At least 75% of the initiatives/actions identified have been implemented in 2023.

-Annual topical report Report published and event around the results of the report organised

-The Agency decided to prepare a thorough report on rail and the environment, which required a longer drafting period.
+Green agenda (ERA1234) Indicator Target Completion of Environment management (Annex VI) actions planned for current year 75% of the initiatives/actions completed Achieved At least 75% of the initiatives/actions identified have been implemented in 2023.
+Annual topical report Report published and event around the results of the repo organised Partly achieved The Agency decided to prepare a thorough report on rail and the environment, which required a longer drafting period.
 The report will be finalised in the first half of 2024, and an event will be organised.

-In the context of the Green Deal, some ambitious environmental objectives have been set: carbon neutral economy by 2050 and reduction of 90% of transport emissions by the same date.
+Added value to EU Citizens In the context of the Green Deal, some ambitious environmental objectives have been set: carbon neutral economy by 2050 and reduction of 90% of transport emissions by the same date.
+In the sustainable and smart mobility strategy, sector objectives have been developed: doubling high-speed traffic by 2030 and tripling it by 2050, 50% increase of rail freight

+2050 and reduction of 90% of transport emissions by the same date.
 In the sustainable and smart mobility strategy, sector objectives have been developed: doubling high-speed traffic by 2030 and tripling it by 2050, 50% increase of rail freight traffic by 2030 and doubling it by 2050 and, finally, carbon neutral journey up to 500km for collective transport.
 The railway sector has a clear contribution to provide to reach those objectives, which should ensure a better future to EU citizens by mitigating the effects of climate change.
 The Agency is pushing to make sure that the role of the railway sector in reaching environmental objectives is understood and fostered with the final objective to make railway the backbone of the transport and mobility system in Europe.
 This year, ERA will publish its first rail environmental report.

-Manage the evolution of Telematics application for passengers (TAP TSI) (ERA-REC-122) Indicator Target Monitoring of the TAP TSI implementation - progress report on Year -1 Q2 2023

-The progress report was published in June 2023 on the Agency's website.
+Indicator Target Monitoring of the TAP TSI implementation - progress report on Year -1 Q2 2023 Achieved The progress report was published in June 2023 c n the Agency's website.

-Manage the evolution of Telematics application for passengers (TAP TSI) (ERA-REC-122)

-TAP TSI application guides revised

-Q2 2023

-Due to the revision in 2023, the application guides have not been revised in 2023.
-These will be finalised in the near future.

-Change requests included in TAP technical appendices, according to the CCM process

-Q2 and Q4 2023

-Two maintenance releases of the TAF/TAPTSI technical documents were issued in 2023.

-ERSAD Database updated (including the requirements from the PRM TSI/TAP revision WP)
+Manage the evolution of Telematics application for passengers (TAP TSI) (ERA-REC-122) TAP TSI application guides revised Q2 2023 Not achieved Z Due to the revision in 2023, the application guides near future. have not been revised in 2023.
+These will be finalised in the Change requests included in TAP technical appendices, according to the CCM process Q2 and Q4 2023 Achieved ä Two maintenance releases of the TAF/TAP TSI technical documents were issued in 2023.
+ERSAD Database updated (including the requirements from the PRM TSI/TAP revision WP) Q4 2023 Not achieved The migration to the cloud of the ERA registers has significantly delayed the installation of the ERSAD database.

-O4 2023

-The migration to the cloud of the ERA registers has significantly delayed the installation of the ERSAD database.
 It could therefore not be completed by Q4 2023.

-The primary objective of revising the TSIs is to implement the key policy priorities for sustainable and multimodal transport defined by the Commission.
+Added value to EU Citizens The primary objective of revising the TSIs is to implement the key policy priorities for sustainable and multimodal transport defined by the Commission.
 In addition, this service aims at reaching the optimal level of technical harmonisation, therefore removing technical barriers, and enhancing interoperability.

-TDG Coordination (ERA-WKG-015)

-Indicator Target

-N. of meetings where ERA supports the EC in accordance with the AR art.
-17 15

-ERA supported the Commission in more than 15 meetings in 2023.

-This service contributes to the safety of EU citizens, as well as the safety of the environment within the EU.
+TDG Coordination (ERA-WKG-015) Indicator Target N. of meetings where ERA supports the EC in accordance with the AR art.
+17 15 Achieved ERA supported the Commission in more than 15 meetings in 2023.
+Added value to EU Citizens This service contributes to the safety of EU citizens, as well as the safety of the environment within the EU.
 Through involvement at high-level meetings, the Agency provides support to ensure multimodality is pursued.
 In addition, this service contributes to removing unnecessary barriers to the free and efficient railway operations of TDG carriage.